Table of Contents

-- Audio interface MIDI OUT to synth MIDI IN
+Connect your audio interface MIDI OUT to synth MIDI IN.

-Connect your audio interface to your iOS device, for example using the Apple Camera Connection Kit or Lightning to USB Adapter.
+Connect your audio interface to your iOS device using the Apple Camera Connection Kit or Lightning to USB Adapter.

 If you are going to sample external synths, select External Instrument from the Source selector below the toolbar.
-Then select your MIDI interface as the output, and set the MIDI channel if necessary.
-Then select your audio interface as the audio input.
+Then select your MIDI interface as the MIDI Destination, and set the MIDI Channel if necessary.
+Finally, select your audio interface as the Audio Input.

-Select the sound / preset you want to sample on your synth.
-Make sure that the MIDI channel of the synth matches the SynthJacker setting.
+For external synths: Select the sound / preset you want to sample on your synth, and make sure that the MIDI channel of the synth matches the SynthJacker setting.
 Adjust gain in your audio interface as needed to get a strong signal, but be careful to avoid any clipping.

 Tap the + button in the main list to add a new sequence with default values for notes and velocities, and a randomly generated default name.
 Tap the new sequence to select it, then adjust the values as necessary.

-More detailed information on the various parameters of the sequence will come later.
+More detailed information on the various parameters of the sequence is available in "Sequence options".

 You can play the sequence before you record it.
 This is useful to determine the note duration, the note decay and the gap between notes, so that you capture complete notes, but don’t end up with a lot of dead air after and between the notes.

 To play the sequence, tap the Play button in the top right of the navigation bar of the sequence screen.
-Your synth should play the sequence back.
+Your synth or instrument Audio Unit should play the sequence back.
 Hit the Stop button if you want to stop playback before it is complete.

-Tap the Record button (next to the Play button).
+Tap the Record button in the navigation bar.
 The sequence will be played back, and the result will be recorded in real time.